Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 of the reward and is a subclass of `SimpleSharedEntity` (see Figure @fig:entities_hierarchy).
 Shares are voting power in this case.
 Its subclass `TendermintValidators` restricts the type of the validators to be `TendermintED25519Validator`.
-At each block committed, @Type calls the reward method of `Validators` in order to reward the validators that behaved correctly and slash those that misbehaved, possibly removing them from the validators' set.
+At each block committed, Hotmoka calls the reward method of `Validators` in order to reward the validators that behaved correctly and slash those that misbehaved, possibly removing them from the validators' set.
 They are specified by two strings that contain the identifiers of the validators, as provided by the underlying Tendermint engine.
-At block creation time, @Type calls method `getShareholders` inherited from `SimpleSharedEntity` and informs the underlying Tendermint engine about the identifiers of the validator nodes for the next blocks.
+At block creation time, Hotmoka calls method `getShareholders` inherited from `SimpleSharedEntity` and informs the underlying Tendermint engine about the identifiers of the validator nodes for the next blocks.
 Tendermint expects such validators to mine and vote the